 Got some leftover quinoa from last night’s supper?
 Throw it into a pan with a few other basics to make a super healthy breakfast porridge that’s ready almost as quickly as a pot of oatmeal.

-What I love about a quinoa breakfast bowl is that you can really use any fruit, nuts, and seeds you like, so it’s a great vegan breakfast idea for a morning when the cupboard feels a little bit bare.
+What I love about a quinoa breakfast bowl is that you can really use any fruit, nuts, and seeds you like, so it’s a great breakfast option for a morning when the cupboard feels a little bit bare.

 While your quinoa porridge is cooking, you can brush your teeth or beg your kid to please, for the love of all that is good, FIND THAT SECOND SHOE.